Batman-exe/ButtonsLib/README.md

 `boolean` used to disable the button, true indicates that the button is disabled, false by default. (not available in group 4)

 ##### icon
-`string` used to select the icon to use in the button, if empty it won't display an icon.
+`string` used to select the icon to use in the button, if empty it won't display an icon. icon is not case sensitive.
 These are the allowed values (if not specified just available in groups 1 to 3):
 <ul>
   <li>download</li>